Biological Control Act 1986 (review)

 Cases we can hear

-You may be able to apply to VCAT for a review if you are a person whose interests are affected by a decision by the Authority listed in section 54 of the Act:
+You may be able to apply to VCAT for a review if your interests are affected by a decision by the Authority:

 Legislation that gives VCAT the power to hear these applications

 Section 54 of the Biological Control Act 1986

 Documents you need to apply

 If you have a decision document, use it to help you complete the VCAT application form and attach a copy of the document to your application.

 You must make your application within 28 days from the date:

 - the decision was made, or

 - the statement of reasons is given to you or you are informed that a statement of reasons will not be given under the Victorian Civil and Administrative Tribunal Act.